 From 2014 to 2017, Iraq was deeply mired in conflict with ISIL, which staged a violent insurgency of large swaths of territory.
 Fighting forced more than 6 million people to flee their homes at the peak of hostilities.
 Families displaced by conflict trekked for days to find safety in the Kurdistan Region of Iraq.

-Most of the ISIL-occupied territory was retaken by the end of 2017, including Mosul, which was recaptured in June.
+Most of the ISIL-occupied territory was retaken by the end of 2017, including Mosul (biblical Nineveh), which was recaptured in June.
 The fighting left massive destruction in its wake.
 The recovery will be a long one, not least because the land is littered with unexploded bombs and munitions.
 Iraqis still need food, healthcare, water, sanitation, and programs focused on child protection.
 World Vision and other aid agencies continue to work with local partners to provide relief.

 History of the Iraq conflict

-The current humanitarian crisis in Iraq began when militants attacked Christians and other ethnic minorities.
+The current humanitarian crisis in Iraq began when militants attacked Christians and ethnic minorities.
 However, Iraq has suffered from decades of conflict with other nations and internal conflict among different ethnic and religious groups.

 2014 — Insurgents attack